BRGM/ComPASS/doc/equations_glossary.rst

   \hline
   \end{array}

-You can find informations about the default physical properties in the :ref:`physics section<Available physics>`.
+You can find information about the default physical properties in the :ref:`physics section<Available physics>`.
 The default values depends on which physics you use.

 .. _water2ph_equations: